A member of the Rue family. Modern citrus fruits, according to genetic analysis,

 in alternate years.

-Yes, except for Clementine and Minneola which need a
+Some are self-pollinating, except Clementine and Minneola need a

 second compatible cultivar nearby for pollination.

 3-4 for trees with grafted rootstocks.

 Orange, thin peel often loose or easily

 removed, smaller and less round, sweeter, less acidic and stronger flavor